Andrezinhos/markupNotepad/README.md

 this will be my mission, the Open Software, open for everyone

-I use the library PySide, version 6, and is created using a Virtual Environment (venv)
+I use the library PySide, version 6, and is created using a Virtual Environment (venv) this library is under the GNU Lesser General Public License (LGPL)